 QUESTIONNAIRES (Check your preferences) I. Re: The Asiatic Society of Radiology 1) a.
-Desirable b.
-Undesirable Its structure be a. based on the ISR style b. independently organized c. other than a. and b.: cur proposal be If/when the Sonisty be exgented a. we will participate in it. b. we will not participate in it. unable to decide at this stage. c.
-(In case of a.) about expected to join.
-4) When the scoretariat is formed, a, we will shak responsibility of it. b, we will not take responsibility of it.
-(In case of b.) we think(name of country) is most appropriate to assume the responsibility.
+Desirable 5.
+Undesirable 2) Its structure be a based on the ISR style b. independently organised c. other than a. and b.: our proposal be 3) If/when the Society be organized a. we will participate in it. b. we will not participate in it. unable to decide at this stage. c.
+(In case of a.) about persons will be expected to join.
+4) When the secretariat is formed, a. we will take responsibility of it. b. we will not take responsibility of it. c.
+(In case of b.) we think country) is most appropriate to assume the responsibility.
 II.
-Re: The Asian-Pacific Congress 1) Concerning holding a Congress a.
+Re: The Asian-Pacific Congress 1) Concerning halding a Congress a.
 Desirable b.
-Undesirable 2) Ouncerning holding the Congress once in 4 years (every four years) a.
-Besirable b.
-Desirable b.
-Wary years 3) Participating countries a. only in the Asian area b. including the Oseanian countries c. including the western area of the North Amorica (U.S.A.) d. including larger areas than a. b. and c.
-4) Should the Second Congress be held in 1975, a. we would take responsibility of it. b. we will not take responsibility. (name of a country) o.
-(In case of b.,) we think(name of a country) is most appropriate to assume the responsibility.
+Undesirable Concorning holding the Congress once in 4 years (every four years) Beatrable Desirable Desirable Desirable Desirable Desirable Desirable Desirable Desirable Participating countries a. only in the Asian area b. including the Oseanian countries c. including the western area of the North America (U.S.A.) d. including largers areas than a. b. and c.
+4) Should the Second Congress be held in 1975, a. we would take responsibility of it. b. we will not take responsibility. c.
+(In case of b.,) we think (name of a country) is most appropriate to assume the responsibility.
 The country should be selected at the time of the First Meeting in Melbourne.